HaakenJ/AdoptAPlant/issues.md

 # Still to do

+* Let group members know about issue with heroku load times.
+Set up web monitoring service that will ping sites at regular intervals.

 * Get rid of cron job for water pump.
 Water pump is now used by listening for changes to firebase.